 - IMPORTANT: Air must be expelled from cooling system when system is refilled.
 Loosen temperature sending unit fitting at rear of cylinder head or plug in thermostat housing to allow air to escape when filling system.
-Retighten fitting or plug when all the air has been expelled.
-Cooling system must be free of air by the time the engine coolant temperature reaches 80°C (176°F) or damage to EGR cooler may result. - 1.
-Visually check entire cooling system for leaks.
+Retighten fitting or plug when all the air has been expelled. - 1.
+Check entire cooling system for leaks.
 Tighten all clamps securely. - 2.
-Thoroughly inspect all cooling system hoses for hard, flimsy, or cracked condition.
-Replace hoses if any of the above conditions are found. - 3.
-Inspect the coolant pump for wear or leakage.
+Thoroughly inspect all cooling system hoses for hard, flimsy, or cracked conditions.
+Replace hoses if any of the above conditions are found.